bdfinlayson/expense_tracker/README.md

 A simple Rails app for tracking personal finances.
 It's very much a work in progress.
 As of now, main features include:
 - pie, bar, and line charts for displaying personal financial data / trends
 - recurring transaction support (expenses / income)
+- pending table for clearing items before being logged to account
 - budget tracking support
 - expense and income transaction logging
 - transaction tagging (vendor and category)